I know what you're thinking....

 - All garment construction is in-house at Daylesford, Victoria where Anna-Louise and her team work tirelessly.

 - All our textile waste is now split into three sections, reusable, repurposed and recycled.

-- We reuse scraps to make dog toys for a local charity
+- Reusing scraps to make dog toys for a local charity

-- The rest that can't be reused or repurposed can be sent to recycling in Victoria.
-However, we haven't needed to send anything to recycling, as we continue to work with our textile waste to produce biodegradable zero waste products and compost what we can't use.
+- We continue to work with our textile waste to produce biodegradable zero waste products and compost what we can't use.

-- We have had zero textile waste leaving our factory since we started.
+- Zero textile waste has left our factory since we started, EVER.

 The Raw Materials

-- It is the longest, finest, strongest threads of upland cotton grown in the world [ALS]
+- The longest, finest, strongest threads of upland cotton grown in the world [ALS]

 - Voluntary use of industry audited Best Management Practices ensures trace-ability and accountability; the cotton is able to be traced back to the paddock it was grown on